Case Study

 Research

-1. Labels were generally easy to understand and easy to use.
+1. Labels were easy to understand and use.

 Solutions